More rain to strike already drenched and devastated eastern Kentucky as region remains in search and rescue mode after fatal flooding – KION546

 “We’re preparing for it and making sure all the residents there are prepared for it because we just don’t want to lose anyone else or have any more tragedy,” he told CNN’s Pamela Brown Saturday.

-A flood watch is in effect through at least Monday morning for parts of southern and eastern Kentucky, where between 1 and 2 inches of rain could fall Sunday afternoon and evening, according to the National Weather Service.
-Local areas may see higher amounts.
+A flood watch is in effect through at least Monday morning for parts of southern and eastern Kentucky, according to the National Weather Service, and there is a Level 3 of 4 moderate risk for excessive rainfall Sunday across southeastern Kentucky, per the Weather Prediction Center, escalating the concern of additional flooding.

-“Locations that have already seen recent heavy rain will be the most sensitive to additional rain,” the weather service in Jackson, Kentucky, noted.

-There is a level 3 of 4 moderate risk for excessive rainfall Sunday across southeastern Kentucky, according to the Weather Prediction Center.
+Widespread rainfall totals of 1 to 3 inches are forecast over the next 24 to 48 hours, but as much as 4 or 5 inches is possible in localized areas.
+As little as 1 to 2 inches can revive flooding concerns, particularly in areas already inundated with heavy rain where the soil is saturated.

-The ominous forecast comes as crews in eastern Kentucky are still searching for people who remained unaccounted for early Sunday following the devastating flooding that inundated homes and swept some from their foundations Thursday as people rushed for higher ground.
+The ominous forecast comes as crews in eastern Kentucky continue their search for people who remained unaccounted for after the devastating flooding last Thursday inundated homes and swept some from their foundations, sending residents fleeing for higher ground.

-Twenty-five people have been confirmed killed during what officials describe as unprecedented flooding for the region, and the death toll is expected to climb as crews gain more access to currently impassable areas, Gov. Andy Beshear said.
+Twenty-five people have been confirmed dead in what officials describe as unprecedented flooding for the region — and the death toll is expected to climb as crews gain more access to currently impassable areas, Gov. Andy Beshear said.

 “There are still so many people unaccounted for,” Beshear told CNN Saturday.
 “It’s going to get worse.”